dteslya/dteslya-engineer/content/posts/network_automaiton_101.md

 	}
 }
 ```
-As you can see it's almost as easy to read as YAML, however native JSON doesn't support comments making it not very suitable for configuration files.
+As you can see it's almost as easy to read as YAML, however, native JSON doesn't support comments making it not very suitable for configuration files.

 ### Summary
 Here is a summary table representing the key properties of data formats.